michaelt/streaming-tutorial/tutorial.md

     m (a :> m r)                          -- one step remains m r                                   -- done

 When we run the outermost monadic action, we are either done (the last case), or we get a pair `a :> rest`, where `rest` is the rest of the stream.

+To construct a stream of this form we can write

+    do let a = "a"
+       -- four steps remain
+       yield a
+        -- three steps remain
+       yield a
+       -- two steps remain
+       yield a
+       -- one step remains
+       yield a
+       return "Done!"

-Given a stream, we can do this manually with `next`, which is discussed below.
+Given a stream like this, we can manually the elements with `next`, which is discussed below.
 It is identical in content with `Pipes.next`:

 ~~~
 >>> :t next